vikkumra/vikkumra/projects/sql-injection/README.md

-# DVWA SQL Injection Lab
+# SQL Injection Lab

 ## What I did
 I built a small home lab using two virtual machines — a Kali Linux "attacker" machine and an Ubuntu Server "target" machine running DVWA (Damn Vulnerable Web Application).
-I used this to practise finding and exploiting a SQL injection vulnerability, then cracked a password hash I found along the way.
+I used these VMs to learn how to do a SQl injection and a a UNION-based SQL Injection, obtain hashed passwords, and then used 'Jack the Ripper' to figure out the password from the hash.

-## Environment
 - **Attacker VM:** Kali Linux
 - **Target VM:** Ubuntu Server running Apache, PHP, MySQL, and DVWA
-- **Network:** Both VMs on the same private (NAT) network, isolated from my real home network
+- **Network:** Both VMs on the same private (NAT) network, seperate from my real home network
 - **Difficulty setting:** DVWA set to "Low"

 ## Step 1: Testing for the vulnerability
-DVWA's SQL Injection page has a simple "User ID" search box that looks up a user's name.
+DVWA's SQL Injection page has a "User ID" search box that looks up a user's name.

-Searching `1` returned one normal result, as expected.
+Searching **1** returned one normal result, as expected.

-Searching `1'` (just adding a single quote) caused a **500 Internal Server Error**.
-This is a good sign that the input isn't being handled safely — the extra quote broke the database query behind the scenes.
+Searching **1'** (adding a quote) caused a **500 Internal Server Error**.
+This shows the input isn't being handled properly, the extra quote broke the database query behind the scenes.

 ## Step 2: Bypassing the query's logic
 I then tried: